-This blog post is part of a series of posts about my research on the historic artifacts collected by River Basin Surveys (RBS) archaeologists in the mid-20th century and curated here at the National Museum of Natural History.
-In previous posts we established that RBS historic sites fall into three primary categories: fur trade, military, and Indian Agencies.
-In my last post, I discussed the historical background of the region’s fur trade.
-Here, I will focus on how the US military presence in the area influenced the region’s shift towards US settlement.
+This post is part of a series about my research on the historic artifact collections obtained by River Basin Surveys (RBS) archaeologists in the mid-twentieth century, and curated here at the National Museum of Natural History.
+As we have seen in my previous posts, RBS historic sites fall into one or more of the following categories: fur trade, military establishments, or Indian Agencies.
+In my previous two posts I reviewed the historical context relating to the fur trade and US military presence in the Upper Missouri River Basin.
+Here, I focus on Indian Agencies.

 The history of Indian Agencies in the Northern Plains is closely related to that of the westward movement of the US military frontier.
 The terms “agency” and “reservation” are sometimes used interchangeably, but they actually refer to distinct entities.
 Agencies, as institutions, existed before reservations did, but reservations were established around agencies.
 The US government created the position of “Indian Agent” shortly after its independence.
 Originally the Indian Agents’ sole duty was to oversee trade with Native peoples, but later on they were also in charge of the forced “acculturation” of the Native peoples they were assigned to.
 Agencies distributed annuities to the tribes, in exchange for signing away land and rights.
 “Agency” in the context of the RBS refers to the collection of buildings that included the agent’s house and associated school houses, smithies, churches, stores, and other structures.